Computer Science (CSC)

 CSC 635 Image Data Science (3 credits)

 Image Data Science is the science of analyzing images including video in order to recognize or model 3D objects, persons, and environments.
 Topics include the underlying image formation principles, extracting simple features like prominent points or lines in images, projecting a scene to a picture, tracking features and areas in images to make a mosaic, making an image-based positioning system, obtaining 3D models from two or more images, and techniques to recognize simple patterns and objects.
-The class includes programming exercises and hands-on work with C#, Python, and Google's Tensorflow machine learning framework.
+The course includes programming projects.

 Prerequisites: CSC 551